“Be melting snow.

 In 1990, when the Voyager space craft was nearly four trillion (4,000,000,000,000) miles from Earth, beyond the orbit of Pluto, NASA finally acceded to legendary astronomer Carl Sagan’s desperate pleas, and turned Voyager’s camera back toward Earth to photograph our precious planet as no human had ever before seen it.

-From that distance, the Earth is just a tiny blue speck illuminated by sunlight.
+From that distance, the Earth appears as just a tiny blue speck illuminated by sunlight.

 Video Recitation of Carl Sagan’s “Pale Blue Dot” message.